Bunyod-Suvonov/auto-commit/README.md

 # when using http
 git clone https://github.com/Bunyod-Suvonov/auto-commit.git
 ```
+Optionally, change the script's parameters to your likes.
+Especially `project_dir` variable should be changed if the repo isn't cloned in `$HOME`
 ## Step 2
 Add the script to crontab and adjust anacron to run missed tasks:
 ```bash